 - Your physical, cognitive and psychosocial condition is stable.
-More specifically, when: - The functioning of your physiological systems (cardiac, respiratory, digestive, etc.) has returned to the preoperative level. - You are alert and oriented on all levels. - You eat well, and experience no nausea or vomiting. - Your stool is normal and you have no urinary problems. - Your pain is properly controlled. - Laboratory results are stable. - Your surgical wound shows no sign of infection. - No major complications or reactions to treatment are anticipated. - You and your loved ones understand the treatment and monitoring to be performed, and you are able to identify problems related to: - Your medications - Self-management of your postoperative pain - Your surgical wound - Your exercises
+More specifically, when: - The functioning of your physiological systems (cardiac, respiratory, digestive, etc.) has returned to the preoperative level. - You are alert and oriented on all levels. - You eat well, and experience no nausea or vomiting. - Your stool is normal and you have no urinary problems. - Your pain is properly controlled. - Laboratory results are stable.

+- Your surgical wound shows no sign of infection.

+- No major complications or reactions to treatment are anticipated.

+- You and your network of caregivers agree that treatments can continue at home and you can

+participate in the CLSC's intervention plan.

+- Your accompaniment and transportation are organized.

+- You and your loved ones understand the treatment and monitoring to be performed, and you

+are able to identify problems related to:

+- Your medications

+- Self-management of your postoperative pain

+- Your surgical wound

+- Your exercises

+- Resuming your activities

-Signs and symptoms of complications
+- Signs and symptoms of complications

+- Preventing falls